hapifhir/hapi-fhir-jpaserver-starter/README.md

 - datasource.username=admin
 - datasource.password=admin

+### MariaDB configuration

+To configure the starter app to use MariaDB, instead of the default Derby, update the hapi.properties file to have the following:

+- datasource.driver=org.mariadb.jdbc.Driver
+- datasource.url=jdbc:mariadb://localhost:3306/hapi_dstu3
+- hibernate.dialect=org.hibernate.dialect.MariaDB103Dialect
+- datasource.username=admin
+- datasource.password=admin

 ### PostgreSQL configuration

 To configure the starter app to use PostgreSQL, instead of the default Derby, update the hapi.properties file to have the following: